xaoseric/Minecraft/README.md

 These are the official Minecraft plugins developed for the server.

-The project contains 5 separate plugins, all in one project.
+The project contains 6 separate plugins, all in one project.

 FadeLands uses Maven to handle dependencies.
-A module can be built with: clean install `-pl "modulename" -am`.
+A module can be built with: `clean install -pl "modulename"`.

 ## Compiling from source
 ```